 Within the conclusion of their page, they urge to find a solution that offers flexibility.
-They say it’s important to understand which systems are supported by Workplace by Facebook and Office 365, then make a decision.
+They say it’s important to understand which systems are supported by Workplace by Facebook and Microsoft 365, then make a decision.

 Resource #2 – GetApp